ElsevierSoftwareX/SOFTX-D-21-00231/README.md

 * [Installation and Setup](#installation-and-setup)

 ## General info
-This project was developed to demonstrate the feasibility of the concept presented in the research paper:
+This project was developed to demonstrate the feasibility of the concept presented in the research paper: [Submitted paper]()

-Description of software functionalities and architecture can be found in the paper:
+Description of software functionalities and architecture can be found in the paper: [Software-X paper]()

 A code ocean capsule can be found at:

-A docker image can be found at:[Docker-image](https://hub.docker.com/r/nikih94/swx-or-image)
+A docker image can be found at: Docker-image](https://hub.docker.com/r/nikih94/swx-or-image)

 ## Acknowledgments